Number conservation in odd-particle number random phase approximation and extensions: Applications

 In Table \ref{tab0} the occupation probabilities calculated in TDDM for $N=4$ and $g/\Delta \epsilon=0.5$ are compared with the results in exact diagonalization approach (EDA).
 In HF the $i=1$ and $2$ states are fully occupied and the $i=3$ and $4$ states are empty.
 The TDDM results agree well with the EDA results.

 The transition strength $S_\alpha^\mu= x^\mu_{\alpha}(x^\mu_\alpha)^*$ of the $i=1$ state in $N=4\rightarrow 5$ calculated in EoRPA (dotted lines) is shown in Fig. \ref{pick1}.
 Since the $i=1$ state in the $N=4$ system is not fully occupied due to the ground-state correlations, such a transition is allowed, and Eq. (\ref{hrpa1}) can handle both the single-particle removal and addition processes.
 Since the interaction in the pairing Hamiltonian Eq. (\ref{hpair}) is allowed for p--p or h--h pairs, $y^\mu_{\rm h}$ can couple only to $Y^\mu_{\rm pp':h}$.
 The results in oRPA and EDA are shown with the dot-dashed and solid lines, respectively.
 In EDA the single-particle transition strength is calculated by using the ground state for the $N=4$ system and the eigenstates for the $N=5$ system.
+The peaks around $\omega/\Delta \epsilon =4$ are due to the coupling to $Y^\mu_{3\bar{3}:1}$ whose unperturbed energy is $4~\Delta \epsilon$ and those above $\omega/\Delta \epsilon =6$ are from the coupling to $Y^\mu_{4\bar{4}:1}$ whose unperturbed energy is $6~\Delta \epsilon$.
 The two peaks in EoRPA are shifted upward as compared with the oRPA results and become closer to the results in EDA.
 This difference between the EoRPA and oRPA is mainly attributed to the self-energy contributions included in the $D$ matrix in EoRPA.
 The self-energy contributions play a role in effectively increasing the energies of the three-fermion configurations in $Y^\mu_{\rm pp':h}$.